 OVERVIEW OF THE ASN PROGRAM

-Fairmont State University's School of Nursing offers 2 associate of science degree in nursing programs: the Traditional ASN and the Nontraditional LPN-ASN.
-The ASN program is two years in length, while the LPN-ASN is 12 months in length.
+Fairmont State University's School of Nursing offers 3 program options for a student to obtain the associate of science degree in nursing: the Traditional ASN (4 full time semesters), the Nontraditional LPN-ASN (3 full-time semesters) and the Weekend Part-time (6 part-time semesters).
 Upon graduation, the student receives the associate of science degree in nursing and is eligible to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 The associate degree nurse is prepared as a technical nurse to care for clients with common health problems in structured settings.
-The associate degree or nurse practice is defined by the roles of care provider, client teacher, communicator, manager of client care and member within the profession of nursing.
+The associate degree nurse's practice is defined by the roles of care provider, client teacher, communicator, manager of client care and member within the profession of nursing.

 The mission of the Fairmont State Associate Degree Nursing Program is to provide quality nursing education to students in West Virginia and beyond.